-An honours degree (normally 2.1 or above) or equivalent in an appropriate subject
+An honours degree (normally 2.1 or above) or equivalent in psychology, religious studies, theology or another appropriate subject

 - 1 years full-time